Anshdesai5605/Smart-Hostel-Management-System/README.md

 Here is a showcase of the application's user interface and core features.

 ### 1. Admin Dashboard
-The central hub for the admin/warden to manage all hostel operations.
+An all-in-one hub for the admin/warden to manage all hostel operations.
 ![Admin Dashboard](./assets/admin_panel.png)

 ### 2. Secure Login Page